ngraveio/Research/papers/nbcr-2023-003-sign.md

 ## Security consideration

-The protocol should ensure the “What You See Is What You Sign” property, i.e. the message content can not be changed during the signature process.
-The user needs to confirm the transaction details he is about to sign on the offline signer based on the transaction verification guidance presented for each blockchain.
-Any inconsistency with the transaction initiated on the watch-only wallet will alert the user on the potential malicious transaction.

-The decoded transaction on the offline signer should be presented in a human-readable format, but in case of transaction impossible to decode (e.g. with smart contracts unknown to the device), the offline signer should warn the user and display the raw data.
+The protocol must uphold the What You See Is What You Sign (WYSIWYS) principle: the content displayed for user confirmation on the offline signer must exactly match the data being signed.
+This ensures that no tampering or data alteration occurs during the signing process.

+The user must explicitly review and approve the transaction details on the offline signer.
+These details must be derived and displayed according to blockchain-specific verification rules.
+Any discrepancy between the transaction shown on the offline signer and the one prepared by the watch-only wallet should trigger a warning, allowing the user to reject potentially malicious or altered requests.

+To support this:

+   - The offline signer must present decoded transaction data in a clear, human-readable format.
+   - If the transaction cannot be decoded (e.g., due to an unknown or unsupported type), the device must clearly alert the user with a warning, indicating that the transaction could not be safely verified.

 ---